 Erik Vanderlip, MD

 Erik Vanderlip, MD, MPH, recently completed a health services research fellowship and Masters of Public Health in the Department of Psychiatry at the University of Washington.
-His research is focused on designing health service interventions that improve the lives and health of persons suffering from severe, persistent mental illness and those in safety-net settings.
+His research is focused on designing health service interventions that improve the lives and health of people suffering from severe, persistent mental illness and those in safety-net settings.
 He is particularly interested in the role of assertive community treatment (ACT) teams acting as the medical homes for persons on their roster.
 Vanderlip believes that combined training provided him the opportunity to develop the essential clinical skills to design better functioning systems of care that are relevant to patients and clinicians, and that the experience was invaluable.

 Class of 2011

 Bess Mehring, MD

 Bess Mehring is practicing as a psychiatrist in The Partial Hospitalization Program in Acceptance and Mindfulness-Based Therapies at Rhode Island Hospital, the principal teaching hospital of The Warren Alpert Medical School of Brown University.
 She also has an outpatient panel of geriatric patients and believes that her medical knowledge has been invaluable in diagnosing and treating medically complex and elderly psychiatric patients.

 Stephen Pallone, MD